fedbiomed/fedbiomed/README.md

 ### managing individual containers

-You can manage individually the containers for the build/stop/start phases.
+You can manage individually the containers for the build/stop/start phases, by passing the name of the container(s) on the command line.

 For example, to build only the node, you can use: